zauberzeug/owl/diff_list.md

 - gen_1-parse.sh:
     - Check if any file in src/ is newer than 1-parse.h or if 1-parse.h does not exist
     - 1-parse.h is already generated with the grammar.owl file, now the generation is handled by the script

+- .gitignore:
+    - Add owl_executable to the ignore list

+- src/6a-generate.c:
+    - Change the while loop in the read_tree function to while (n < size) (Zauberzeug issue #24)